 No matter if you’re after breakfast, brunch, lunch, dinner, or a drink at night, you’ll be spoilt for choice.
 We have many awesome businesses around Perth that encourage you to bring your pup along!

-We put together a long list of cafes that serve Puppuccinos (Where to get your Pup a Puppuccino in Perth) and wrote a post about the Top 10 dog-friendly bars in Perth (Top 10 dog-friendly bars in Perth).
+We put together a long list of cafes that serve Puppuccinos (Where to get your Pup a Puppuccino in Perth) and wrote a post about 10+ awesome dog-friendly bars & restaurants in Perth.

 Chill out at the beach together